-114. Gabon recognized Norway's commitment to human rights and its ratification of human rights instruments.
+114. Gabon recognized the commitment of Norway to human rights and its ratification of human rights instruments.
 Norway combated inequalities in society and in particular was tackling the gender pay gap.
-What results had been achieved through the equality and anti-discrimination action plan?
+Gabon asked about the results that had been achieved through the equality and anti-discrimination action plan.

-115. Germany appreciated the efforts Norway had undertaken in response to recommendations made in the previous cycle and recognized Norway's very good national and international human rights record.
+115. Germany appreciated the efforts Norway had made in response to recommendations made in the previous cycle and recognized its very good national and international human rights record.

-116. Ghana noted Norway's commitment to upholding human rights, while expressing concern that certain minorities were the target of hate crime and racism.
+116. Ghana noted the commitment of Norway to upholding human rights, but expressed concern that certain minorities were the target of hate crime and racism.
 Efforts should be intensified to address the gender pay gap.

-117. Greece noted a persistence of hate speech as noted by the Human Rights Committee and asked what action was being taken to fight it.
-It also expressed concern that Norway's NHRI had been downgraded.
+117. Greece expressed concern at the persistence of hate speech, as noted by the Human Rights Committee, and asked what action was being taken to fight it.
+Greece also expressed concern that the national human rights institution had been downgraded.

-118. Guatemala noted the progress made in human rights in Norway but shared concerns at reports that over half of the immigrant population suffered discrimination in accessing employment, housing, education and health.
+118. Guatemala noted the progress made in human rights in Norway but shared concerns at reports that over half of the immigrant population suffered discrimination in accessing employment, housing, education and health care.

-119. Honduras acknowledged Norway's efforts to improve employment among immigrants by providing language training.
+119. Honduras acknowledged the efforts Norway had made to improve employment opportunities for immigrants by providing language training.
 It further noted the country's efforts to combat violence and rape.